sve009/aos_kernel/README.md

 Pro Tips and Other Things to Know
 ---------------------------------
 There are a couple of thing that may help you intuit the use of this simple debugger.
-1. Please notice that the backspace functionality in this kernel does not exist.
-If you miss-type, you must resign yourself to your fate and re-enter the the command in its entirety at the re-prompt.
+1. Please notice that the backspace functionality in this kernel is a little bit funky.
+Hitting it at the beginnings of lines can cause some errors.
-    * You can sneakily get around this issue by printing to the terminal exactly what you want to enter into the debugging prompt right before you call the breakpoint.
+    * One way to get around this issue if it comes up is by printing to the terminal exactly what you want to enter into the debugging prompt right before you call the breakpoint.
 Then, you can just copy and paste instead of typing.
 2. We were unfortunately unable to implement single-step execution.
 However, you can somewhat get around this by inserting a breakpoint after each step that is executed.
 By repeatedly using the `continue` option, you can essentially walk thought your code intruction-by-instruction similar to how single-step mode works.